Incpi/Swift-Helper-browser-extension/README.md

-# Contributing
+## Contributing

 - I am looking forward to collaborating with the community on this project and I appreciate any contributions and feedback.
-Before making any significant changes, please create an issue to discuss your proposal and rationale.
+Before making any significant changes, please create an issue to discuss yr proposal and rationale.
 This is my first attempt at an Open Source project, so I welcome any suggestions on how to improve the code quality, architecture and project management.

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)